User Guide

 A pet owner changed their contact information? or did you find out new information about your pet client?

-command.
+You can edit these changes with the edit command.
 This command can be used to edit: phone numbers, addresses, emails, and tags.

-If you accidentally invoked this command with the wrong parameters, you can use the edit
+If you accidentally invoked this command with the wrong parameters, you can use the edit command to re-edit the wrong fields or

-command to revert the wrong changes.
+the undo command to revert the wrong changes.

 Constraints